rcmccartney/CriticalPathAnalysis/README.md

-# mygrpc
+# Implementing Critical Path Tracing: A Practitioner’s Approach

-Simple grpc example code to showcase gradle build chain with grpc & protos.
+Distributed Latency Profiling through Critical Path Tracing using Dagger Framework.

 ## Usage

-### Command-line usage
+# Command-line usage

 You must already have the JDK installed to run.
 To install all other dependencies, including gRPC: